-Imaging your little one waking up in the morning, having a bowl of cereal and two hours later, when he needs to sit in class and listen to teacher, his blood sugar drops and he can barely keep his eyes open.
+Imagine your little one waking up in the morning, having a bowl of cereal, and two hours later when he needs to sit in class and listen to the teacher, his blood sugar drops and he can barely keep his eyes open.
 Our kids deserve to feel their best and have the mental clarity, focus, improved moods as they grow up.
 A low-carb, high-fat diet will give them more sharp little minds and more energy for sport.
-Going into adolesence they will struggle less with acne and all the hormonal rollercoasters that come with this phase.
+Going into adolescence they will struggle less with acne and all the hormonal rollercoasters that come with this phase.

 What I Do In Our House

 In our house, our kids eat roughly the same as we do.
 I am a little more lenient with them and I do allow treats here and there.
 We also teach them why certain foods are not good and what it does to the body.
 We buy and allow keto-friendly substitutes.
 A huge part of what we do in our house is around educating them and helping them understand why these foods are not good and what it does to their health.
 I was once confronted by someone who told me that once my kids leave my house they will binge on anything and everything that I withheld from them.
 At first, this scared me, but then I realized that giving them the information, it will help them make good, informed decisions when they are older.
 And this became totally apparent when Leandie interviewed them on Kyknet’s Slank – #ProudMom)